Our Top 12 Dordogne Attractions

 Jumilhac-le-Grand

-Jumilhac-le-Grand is a small hillside village dominated by one of the finest chateaux in the Perigord, listed as a national monument.
+Jumilhac-le-Grand is a small hillside village dominated by one of the finest châteaux in the Périgord, listed as a national monument.
 Its spectacular fairytale roof is unique in France (it is said to have inspired Walt Disney's castle), and it has beautiful terraced gardens.
-During the summer, you can dine at a restaurant right next to the fountain and then at 9.30 pm take a castle tour under candlelight, which is highly recommended.

-- 12th-century Chateau Jumilhac
+• 12th-century Château Jumilhac

 Saint-Yrieix-La-Perche Town Hall